ashki23/Linux-notes/shell.md

-lscpu # list CPU, display information about the CPU architecture free -h # show amount of memory RAM ps # report a snapshot of the current processes pwd # print working directory cd # change directory cd .. # back to the previous directory cd ~ # change to the home directory cd / # change to the system files directory ls # lists ls -a # lists all ls -al # lists all long file # determine file type cp # copy a file cp -r # copy a directory ln # make links between files scp # secure copy a file scp -r # secure copy a directory sftp # secure file transfer program (SSH file transfer protocol) wget # the non-interactive network downloader (-O <newname> to rename) md5sum # compute MD5 message digest md5sum -c # check MD5 message digest tar -xzf # extract (x) a zip (z) file (f) tar -czf # create (c) a zip (z) file (f) mv # move rm # remove file rm -r # remove a directory mkdir # make a directory rmdir # remove an empty directory install -dvp # make a directory (-d), verbose (-v) and parent (-p) cat # concatenate files and print on the standard output zcat # concatenate compressed (zip) files less # to view the contents of a text file one screen at a time (less than a text editor) touch # generate a new file that contains no data chmod # change file mode for user (u), group (g) or other (o) to give (+) or take (-) permission for read (r), write (w), or execute (x) (example chmod u+r) echo # display a line of text ex. echo === $(date) cut # cut sections from each line of files cut -f <field number> -d <delimiter> # cut field number based on the delimiter grep # print lines matching a pattern ("global/regular expression/print") grep -o # print only the matched parts grep -P # interpret the pattern as a Perl-compatible regular expression (PCRE) sed # stream editor for filtering and transforming text tr # translate or delete characters (for example tr -d , removes comma) awk # pattern scanning and text processing language wc # word count; it counts the number of lines, words, and characters in files wc -l # show number of lines nl # number lines of files head -n <number> # output the n first lines of files tail -n <number> # output the n last lines of files sort # sort lines of text files (use flag -r for reverse) sort -n # sort numeric uniq # remove adjacent duplicated lines from input uniq -c # remove adjacent duplicated lines and prefix lines by the number of occurrences find # search for files in a directory hierarchy history # show history of commnads
+lscpu # list CPU, display information about the CPU architecture free -h # show amount of memory RAM ps # report a snapshot of the current processes file # determine file type date # show date and time pwd # print working directory cd # change directory.
+Use cd .. or ~ or / to go back or home or system dir ls # lists.
+Use flages -al to see all files in long formats cp # copy a file.
+Use -r to copy a directory recursively scp # secure copy a file.
+Use -r to copy a directory sftp # secure file transfer program (SSH file transfer protocol) wget # the non-interactive network downloader (-O <newname> to rename) curl # copy a url.
+Use -o to name the output md5sum # compute MD5 message digest.
+Use -c to check the digits tar -c/xzf # to archive and create(c)/extract(x) a compressed(z) file(f) ln # make links between files mv # move rm # remove file.
+Use -r to remove a directory mkdir # make a directory rmdir # remove an empty directory install -dvp # make a directory(d), verbose(v) and parent(p) cat # concatenate files and print on the standard output zcat # concatenate compressed (zip) files diff file1 file2 compare files line by line.
+Use -y for side by side and -q for report only when files differ less # to view the contents of a text file one screen at a time (less than a text editor) touch # generate a new file that contains no data chmod # change file mode for user(u), group(g) or other(o) to give(+) or take(-) permission for read(r), write(w), or execute(x) (example chmod u+r) echo # display a line of text ex. echo === $(date) cut -f <field number> -d <delimiter> # cut field number based on the delimiter grep # print lines matching a pattern ("global/regular expression/print") sed # stream editor for filtering and transforming text tr # translate or delete characters (for example `tr -d ,` removes comma) awk # pattern scanning and text processing language wc # word count; it counts the number of lines(-l), words(-w), and characters(-m) of files nl # number lines of files head -n <number> # output the n first lines of files tail -n <number> # output the n last lines of files sort # sort lines of text files (use flag -r for reverse).
+Use -n to sort numerically uniq # remove adjacent duplicated lines from input.
+Use -c to see number of times the line occurred find <dir> -name file_name # search for files in a directory hierarchy by name.
+Use -iname for case insensitive search which # locate a program file in the user's path history # show history of commnads
 !<number> # rerun the command with the number from history !! # rerun the last command (bang bang)